dmp1ce/daveparrish.net/posts/2019-02-22-HowTo-Connect-to-L2TP-IPSec-VPN-on-Ubuntu.markdown

 4. Enter credentials.
 5. Still not working?
 Check error logs with `sudo journalctl -f` and search error messages.
 Good Luck!

+**EDIT:** Another route to take is to use [a Docker image](https://github.com/ubergarm/l2tp-ipsec-vpn-client) to take care of connecting to the VPN.

 ---

 # Introduction